Illinois Expands Phase 1B To Include People Under 65 With Medical Conditions, Except In Some Counties Including Cook And DuPage

 “Oh yes, my wife will definitely be relieved,” he said.

-And Giovacchini, concerned about her health and the health of her parents, plans to aggressively search for the vaccine this week.MORE NEWS: Two Carjackings Taking Place A Half Hour From Each Other, CPD Blames Organized Criminal Crews
+And Giovacchini, concerned about her health and the health of her parents, plans to aggressively search for the vaccine this week.MORE NEWS: Over 74,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 “I’ve been checking every day to see if I actually get one, so Thursday I’ll definitely be going on and getting it,” she said.